braze-inc/braze-docs/_docs/_hidden/private_betas/api_usage_dashboard.md

 ### Date

-The dashboard can be configured to show a smaller or greater time range.
-The available date options include:
+Adjust the date filter to show a smaller or greater time range as needed.
+Available date options include:

 - Today (default)
 - Custom